Dark Eden (novel): Plot summary

 The novel begins about 160 years after two human beings, Angela and Tommy, are stranded on Eden.
 Their three companions—Mehmet, Michael, and Dixon—have left in a damaged spaceship to get help.
 Years have passed, and although Angela and Tommy initially held out hope for rescue, they begin to raise children, forming a new society which becomes known as "Family".
 Frequent and regular incest among their descendants is common, with few children knowing who their father is.
 Social life centers around powerful rituals: Retelling of story of the stranding, the worship of what few relics remain, myths about Earth, and the need to stay close to Circle—the place where the landing vehicle originally set down, and is supposed to return to and bring them back to Earth.
 Social norms are strongly adhered to in this matriarchy, and innovation is rare.

 Family lives in Circle Valley.
 Resources are stretched but they believe that leaving will make it hard for them to be found when Earth returns for them.
 Eden's animals each have two hearts, green-black blood, huge and lidless eyes, six legs, and tentacled feelers around their mouths.
 Trees tap into the heat just below Eden's surface, bringing up warmth and providing fruit and other food.
 Nearly all plant and animal life on Eden is bioluminescent, allowing the humans to see, while overhead the Milky Way can be easily seen at all times.

 The novel centers around John Redlantern, a "newhair" (teenager) who begins to resent the deep social and technological conservatism of Family.
 Killing a deadly leopard proves to be an epiphany which opens his eyes to the Malthusian catastrophe facing Family, which has grown too large for its tiny valley.
-Supported by pretty Tina Spikestree and John's cousins (the passive Gerry and the club footed pre-adolescent, thoughtful Jeff), John engages in a series of iconoclastic acts which lead to the "breaking" of Family.
+Supported by pretty Tina Spiketree and John's cousins (the passive Gerry and the club footed pre-adolescent, thoughtful Jeff), John engages in a series of iconoclastic acts which lead to the "breaking" of Family.
 Exile of John and his teenaged followers is only the first of many ramifications, as John leads a messianic quest for a land "over Cold Dark" where Family can grow and thrive.